Article

 care home

 Frustration is growing as problems with the care quality commission's provider portal and regulatory platform delay the completion of asset disposals in the sector.
-Daniel Smith explains what's happening and gives the latest advice on what you can do.
+Daniel Smith explains what's happening and gives the latest advice on what you can do to expedite the registration process.

 Contents